ShotSpotter/research.accuracy-of-gunshot-location/README.md

 ### Survey Location: ```test_{xxx}.survey.json``` ###

 Surveyed location of the firing test, as determined by a GPS-enabled smartphone.
-Accuracy of the survey location is approximately 2.5 m.
+Accuracy of the survey location is approximately 2.5 meters.

 | field | description |
 |-------|-------------|